-At December 31, 2021, we were committed to \$7,214,286 in construction loans that can be drawn by our borrowers when certain conditions are met.
+At December 31, 2022, we were committed to \$8,580,822 in construction loans that can be drawn by our borrowers when certain conditions are met.

-To date, we have not experienced any defaults and none of the loans previously made have been non-collectable, although no assurances can be given that existing or future loans may not go into default or prove to be non-collectible in the future.
+To date, none of the loans previously made have been non-collectable, although no assurances can be given that existing or future loans may not prove to be non-collectible or foreclosed in the future.